Garden & Lawn

 Types of chemicals

-Most weed killers used by professional gardeners to treat commonly used areas around buildings, large areas of beds and borders as well as on paths and car parks have one thing in common.
-All the professional weed killers we review come in concentrated form.
+Most weed killers used by professional gardeners like myself to treat commonly used areas around buildings, large areas of beds and borders, as well as on paths and car parks, have one thing in common.
+All the professional weed killers I review come in concentrated form.
 This means that you have to dilute them by adding a certain volume of the concentrate to a certain volume (usually 1 litre) of water.
 Each weed killer can have a different ratio of concentrate to water, so always check the instructions on your bottle of product.
+You can even vary the concentration level depending on how established and hard to kill the weeds are.

 Rootblast Super Concentrated Weed Killer Commercial Strength Glyphosate